JFLarvoire/SysToolsLib/README.md

 Programming languages:

 Old tools were mostly written in C/C++.
 Then I started using scripting languages more often:
-Batch and PowerShell for Windows-only tools; Tcl for cross-OS tools; Bash for Unix-only tools.
+Batch and PowerShell for Windows-only tools; Python and Tcl for cross-OS tools; Shell for Unix-only tools.

 Jean-François Larvoire
 jf.larvoire@hpe.com